ZornsLemma/py8dis/README.md

 `optional_label(addr, name)`

 This is like `label`, but the disassembly will omit the label if it isn't referenced.
-This is intended for use in re-usable library functions like `acorn.TODOWHATEVEROSAPIFNISCALLED`; if an OS entry point or special memory address is used in the code it's good to have it referred to by a recognisable name, but it's not good to bloat the disassembly with labels for perhaps hundreds of special addresses that aren't used.
+This is intended for use in re-usable library functions like `acorn.add_standard_labels`; if an OS entry point or special memory address is used in the code it's good to have it referred to by a recognisable name, but it's not good to bloat the disassembly with labels for perhaps hundreds of special addresses that aren't used.

 `constant(value, name)`